atharva333/temp-sensor-plot/README.md

 ![Example temperature plot](data/temp_plot.png)

+This project serves as a practical intro to plotting live temperature data using the DHT22 sensor for the raspberry pi and learning the plotly dash library for accessing data stored in a sqlite database.
+External data sources are also used in the plot to compare temperature in different rooms and the external temperature.

 Feature ideas:
 - [X] Save sensor data from pi as csv
 - [X] Write data to sqlite database